 Do not put a space after a period

-You can save this template in Microsoft Word (IRSC students, download Office for free).
+You can save this template in Microsoft Word (IRSC students, download Office for free, see a librarian if you need help).
 Above is a template you can use every time you need to set-up a research paper using APA style format.
 Simply open the template and type your own information every time you need to write an APA style research paper.

 The new APA 7th edition has a format for writing a professional paper as well as one for a student paper.
 These directions are a set-up for student papers.
 In the header, on the right, is the page number, starting with 1.
 Centered on the page is the full title of the paper in boldface type.
 Place one extra space after the title of the paper.
 Following is the author (or authors if this is a group paper), the department and institution to which the paper is affiliated, the course number and course name, the professor's name, and the due date of the paper.